nmarsh92/cloud-basics-ts/README.md

-# cloud-basics-ts
+# smart-arch-ts

-A package for basic interfaces and base classes commonly needed in an API project.
+A package for basic interfaces and base classes commonly needed in an server-side project.